 Non-standard work weeks may be used to provide continuity of service or to fulfill other needs of the public interest.
-Schedules for nonstandard work weeks shall be devised, in advance, by the management official concerned and approved by the department director.
-When it becomes necessary to change an employee from a standard work week to a non-standard work week, he shall be given notice ten (10) working days in advance of the effective date of the change.
+Schedules for non-standard work weeks shall be devised, in advance, by the management official concerned and approved by the Chief Judge.
+When it becomes necessary to change an employee from a standard work week to a non-standard work week, he shall be given notice, in writing, ten (10) working days in advance of the effective date of the change.
 If an employee is not given the required notice of change in schedule of work, he shall be compensated at the overtime rate for those days worked within the first ten (10) working days which do not fall within the standard work week.

-IV.B18 HOLLIDAYS.
+IV.B18 HOLIDAYS.

-Employees shall be paid holiday pay or be given compensatory time-off for work performed on Commonwealth of the Northern Mariana Islands Government holidays, in accordance with the Regulations set forth herein.
+A. Employees shall be paid holiday pay or be given compensatory time-off for work performed on Commonwealth of the Northern Mariana Islands Government holidays, in accordance with the regulations set forth herein.

-В. Payment for work on holidays:

-- Any employee required to work on a legal holiday which falls within his regularly scheduled work week shall be compensated at two (2) times the base salary rate or the adjusted base salary rate; or in the absence of any funds for holiday compensation, compensatory time-off shall be granted at two times (2).
-Compensatory timeoff shall be granted within four (4) pay periods from the date in which it was earned, and any compensatory time not used within a four pay period interval shall be converted to holiday pay the following pay period.
-All classified employees shall be eligible for holiday pay, except as provided for in Section 5 of Public Law 1-20, as amended.
-Holiday pay for hours of work performed on a legal holiday will not be paid any employee who is paid a standby differential for the same hours. - Any employee required to work on a holiday which falls outside his regularly scheduled work week, shall be compensated at two (2) times the base salary rate or the adjusted base salary rate when provided, by law, for his position. - (3) An employee will not receive holiday pay unless he is on full pay status immediately before and after the holiday. - Holiday Pay in a Non-Standard Work Week.
-When holidays fall on a regular non-work day for employees whose basic work week is other than the standard work week, the work day immediately preceding or succeeding the holiday shall be designated (as determined by the department head) as the holiday in lieu of such holiday which occurs on the employee's scheduled non-work day: - (1)Such employees who have designated holidays in lieu of the official holiday shall, if possible, be excused from duty on the designated holiday. - Such employees who are required to work on their designated holiday shall receive two times the basic salary rate or adjusted basic salary rate for work performed on that day.
+- B. Payment for work on holidays: - (1) Any employee required to work on a legal holiday which falls within his regularly scheduled work week shall be compensated at two (2) times his base salary rate or or his adjusted base salary rate; or in the absence of any funds for holiday compensation. compensatory time-off shall be Compensatory time-off for the first granted. eight (8) hours worked, or any part thereof, shall be granted in an equal number of hours. Ιf the work starts at midnight and/or exceeds more than eight (8) hours, the employee shall be compensated or be given compensatory time-off for any hours over eight (8) at the rate of one and one-half (1-1/2) times the base salary or the adjusted base salary, or the hours worked.
+Compensatory time-off shall be granted within four (4) pay periods from the date in which it was earned, and any compensatory time not used within a four pay period interval shall be converted to holiday pay for the following pay period.
+A11 classified employees shall be eligible for holiday pay, except as provided for in 4 CMC §9223.
+Holiday pay for hours of work performed on a legal holiday will not be paid any employee who is paid a standby differential for the same hours. - (2) Any employee required to work on a holiday which falls outside his regularly scheduled work week, shall be compensated at two (2) times the base salary rate or the adjusted base salary rate when provided, by law, for his position. - (3) An employee will not receive holiday pay unless he is on full pay status immediately before and after the holiday. - C. Holiday Pay in a Non-Standard Work Week.
+When holidays fall on a regular non-work day for employees whose basic work week is other than the standard work week, the work day immediately preceding or succeeding the holiday shall be designated (as determined by the Chief Judge) as the holiday in lieu of such holiday which occurs on the employee's scheduled non-work day: - (1) Such employees who have designated holidays in lieu of the official holiday shall, if possible, be excused from duty on the designated holiday. - (2) Such employees who are required to work on their designated holiday shall receive two (2) times the base salary rate or adjusted base salary rate for work performed on that day.

-IV.B18 MERIT INCREASE.
+IV.B19 MERIT INCREASE.